-- Add/Drop Period: Most colleges provide a 1-2 week add/drop period at the beginning of a semester during which students can change their courses after they have begun attending class.
+- Add/Drop Period: Most colleges have an add/drop period of 1-2 weeks at the beginning of a semester.
+During this time, students can change their courses after they have begun attending class.

 - Admission Requirements: Individual schools have unique requirements for students who want to attend the institution.
 These can include minimum GPAs, standardized test scores, and extracurricular experience.

 - Assistantship: Assistantships allow students to work with professors in research or teaching capacities in exchange for stipends or tuition remission.